kristoferlund/ic-turso-bindings/README.md

 # ic-turso-bindings

 PoC bindings for running the SQLite compatible database [Turso](https://github.com/tursodatabase/turso) on ICP.
+The bindings are using [stable memory](https://internetcomputer.org/docs/motoko/icp-features/stable-memory/) as the store for the database.

 See the [ic-turso-demo](https://github.com/kristoferlund/ic-turso-demo) for details on how to set up Turso for the Internet Computer.